trulysimple/tsargp/.changeset/cuddly-sloths-lick.md

 '@trulysimple/tsargp-docs': patch
 ---

-Documented the new `useFilters` attribute for help options.
+Updated the Options page to document the new `useFilters` attribute for help options.
 Also added a tip in the Demo page for users to try out the new feature.